How To Back Up Your Karaoke CDG Discs

 It's a good idea to backup your CDG disc collection.
 They are expensive to replace and some discontinued discs may be very difficult or impossible to find.
 Many people wisely use copies of their discs while storing the originals safely away.
 There are two ways to backup your collection.

 Create Duplicate Copies

 It's a common misconception that CDG discs contain video.
 CDG is not

 a video format and your CDG discs will be copied to CD-R media.
-While even the cheapest CD-R may work, you will produce better results and more durable discs if you use high quality media..
-I highly recommend the MTU CD Recordable Media
+While even the cheapest CD-R may work, you will produce better results and more durable discs if you use high quality media.

-Programs like Microstudio or Power CD+G Burner that are designed for the purpose of copying CDG discs make this as simple as importing the songs from the CDG disc to your hard drive and then burning the songs to a blank CD-R. You can make an exact duplicate of a CDG disc in just a few minutes.
-Both of these programs offer demo versions that will let you test your burner.
+is designed for the purpose of copying CDG discs makes this as simple as importing the songs from the CDG disc to your hard drive and then burning the songs to a blank CD-R. You can make an exact duplicate of a CDG disc in just a few minutes.

-is a very good program for ripping the song tracks from CDG discs to the MP3+G™ format.
-This same program can also be used to create CDG discs from MP3+G™ files.
+is a very good program for ripping the song tracks from CDG discs to the MP3+G format.
+This same program can also be used to create CDG discs from MP3+G files.

 Article by Richard Wise.
 Follow me on